Interpretive Trail Signs

 Sunset Beach is committed to playing their part on the 94 Calls to Action.
 Action 92 iii Business and Reconciliation states: Provide education for management and staff on the history of Aboriginal peoples, including the history and legacy of residential schools, the United Nations Declaration on the Rights of Indigenous Peoples, Treaties and Aboriginal rights, Indigenous law, and Aboriginal-Crown relations.
 This will require skills based training in intercultural competency, conflict resolution, human rights, and anti-racism.

 All staff at Sunset Beach have completed the 4 Seasons of Reconciliation education course offered by First Nations University of Canada.
 We also attended a Heritage Webinar presented by the Government of Saskatchewan about the Buffalo Child Stone.
+Some staff members also attended Cultural Humility Training presented by the Aboriginal Friendship Centres of Saskatchewan.
 We will continue to seek opportunities to learn about Indigenous ways of knowing.

 Sunset Beach recognizes and promotes important dates such as National Indigenous History Month (June), National Day for Truth and Reconciliation and Orange Shirt Day, and other Indigenous led events and initiatives.